Feel-The-AGI/2025/README.md

 ---

-## **Why Agents Matter**
-Agents aren’t just a buzzword—they’re systems that think, act, and collaborate to automate entire workflows.
-From managing travel pipelines to optimizing complex processes, **agents are the future of AI**.
-Whether you’re in tech, business, or even creative industries, agents are going to shape how we work, live, and solve problems.

 ### What This Roadmap Covers
 I’ve curated **five powerful, practical courses** that will give you the skills to build advanced agent systems—from scratch to production.
 These aren’t your average, mediocre courses.
 These are the ones that matter.